 But buy quality pieces, because your cast-iron cookware can be with you for generations.
 I still regularly use the skillet my grandmother reportedly got in 1918 as a wedding present.
 My Mom got it in 1950 and used it for decades, until the skillet got passed along to me.
 Today, grandma’s skillet is good for at least a few more generations of regular use!

 My daughter, Mary, already has dibs on an 80-year old, 6-inch skillet she cooks eggs in.
-And Dad’s old oblong cast iron Dutch oven that he used back in the 1960s is still in fine shape and could be used at the family reunion this year in Colorado.
+And Dad’s old oblong cast iron Dutch oven that he used back in the 1960s is still in fine shape and could be used.

 When it comes to quality, experts know that some experienced iron may be superior to what’s on the store shelves.
 But a potential buyer of used cast iron had better beware.
 A cheap piece of cast junk is never a good deal, because it will end up being replaced at some point.